 Fluffy Orange Cinnamon Rolls

-About these homemade orange rolls
+About these orange rolls

 This orange roll recipe uses a lightly enriched dough that’s tender and flavorful.
 I use this dough in all my homemade cinnamon rolls, except fresh orange juice and orange zest are added this time.
 The dough can be worked with by hand or in a stand mixer.
 It’s not quite as enriched as brioche dough, but the soft dough still has amazing texture and flavor.